Arkady Melua

-Arkady Ivanovich Melua (7 February 1950, Kazatin) is the general director and editor-in-chief of the scientific publishing house, Humanistica.
+Arkady Ivanovich Melua (7 February 1950) is the general director and editor-in-chief of the scientific publishing house, Humanistica.

 Life and work

 Starting in 1969, Melua served and worked as an engineer at the Ministry of Defense facilities.
 In 1973, while having served in the military, he received a degree in engineering at the Leningrad Engineering-Construction Institute.
 He participated in the construction of an educational nuclear reactor in one of the military schools.
 In 1974, he began conducting scientific research.

 Melua was a member of the Soviet Union project of long-term lunar base (research leader - the chief designer of the Design Bureau of General Mechanical Engineering, Academician Vladimir Barmin, curator in Saint Petersburg - Professor N. Krylov).
 He was an author of one of the country's first lunar inventions of special facilities and research equipment.
 As a scientist, he was a secretary of the "lunar laboratory" in Leningrad and was involved in the organization of work testing a number of research institutes of the country.
 Held short-term training of Cartography at the Moscow State University of space technology in the VIKU, biomedical issues at the Department of Aerospace Medicine in Sergei Kirov Military Medical Academy and other institutions.
 In this case he was engaged in training as a cosmonaut-researcher due to the program of the Academy of Sciences.
 In the late 1970s under the program of subsatellite environmental studies was one of the developers of methods and organizer eternalizing studies of air basin in the cities of Leningrad and Vinnitsa (compatible. with the Research Institute of Applied Physical Problems of the BSU and LenNICHI).
 In the 1980 - member of scientific-methodical support of experiments on the landing of large cargoes to polar regions (arms. group - professor N.P.
 Selivanov and colonel A.Zh.
 Sidorenko).
 Participated in military exercises (1976, 1981).